Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: An MCS formulation with -conforming vorticity

 In this section we derive a new mixed method for the approximation of \eqref{eq::mixedstressstokes}, motivated by the weak formulation~\eqref{eq::mixedstressstokesweak}.
 Let $\sigma_h \in \Sigma_h$ and $(v_h,\hat v_h, \eta_h) \in U_h$.
 Defining

 consider the terms on the right.
 When $(\sigma_h)_{nt}$ is continuous across element interfaces, the first two terms together realizes the duality pairing introduced in Section~\ref{sec::prelim}, namely $\langle \div \sigma, v_h\rangle_{\div}$, per \cite[Theorem~3.1]{mcsII}.
 The third term is used to impose the $nt$-continuity of the viscous stress (and prior works \cite{mcsI, mcsII, lederer2019mass} provided enough rationale to employ $nt$-continuous finite elements for viscous stresses).
+Note, that a similar nt-continuous approximation of the gradient (but not the physical viscous stresses $\eps(u)$) was also already considered in~\cite{MR3941890}.
 Due to the Dirichlet conditions built into $\hat{V}_h$ on $\Gamma_D$ (see \eqref{def::fespaces_Vhat}), this term is comprised only of integrals over facets in the interior and on $\Gamma_N$, with the latter enforcing $\sigma_{nt}=0$ in $\Gamma_N$ as demanded by \eqref{eq::mixedstressstokes-f}.
 Finally, the last term above is used to weakly incorporate the symmetry constraint \eqref{eq::mixedstressstokes-c}.
 This technique of imposing symmetry weakly is widely used in finite elements for linear elasticity~\cite{MR840802, MR2336264, MR2449101, MR2629995,MR1464150,GopalGuzma12,Stenberg1988}.

 Viewing~\eqref{eq::mixedstressstokesweak} in terms of $\langle \div \cdot, \cdot \rangle_{U_h}$, we are led to the following mixed method: find $(u_h, \hat u_h, \omega_h) \in U_h$ and $ (\sigma_h,p_h) \in (\Sigma_h \times Q_h)$ satisfying